faucetsdn/udmi/docs/specs/sequences/generated.md

 1. Wait for cleared enumeration generation
 1. Check that no family enumeration
 1. Check that features enumerated
-1. Check that feature enumeration feature is enumerated
+1. Test failed: Failed check that feature enumeration feature is enumerated
-1. Check that all feature names are valid
-1. Check that no point enumeration

 ## system_mode_restart (STABLE)